postmanlabs/labs-docs/src/pages/docs/administration/onboarding-checklist.md

 You may want to contact your IT team to establish what the procedure is for adding a new piece of software.
 This varies from organization to organization, however, the following points are common:

 * Your IT team may need to add an exception to device policy allowing for Postman to be installed on employee workstations.
 Provide a [Postman download link​](https://www.postman.com/downloads/) to the IT team to help establish this exception.
-* If your organization's network connection is facilitated via a proxy, you may need to configure Postman appropriately.
-Retrieve proxy connection details from your IT team and [​setup within Postman](/docs/sending-requests/capturing-request-data/proxy/)​.
+* If your organization's network connection is facilitated behind a proxy, you may need to configure Postman appropriately.
+Retrieve proxy connection details from your IT team and [​set them up within Postman](/docs/getting-started/proxy/)​.
-* It is recommended that your IT team whitelist Postman’s domains to ensure Postman data is synced with the cloud and all functionality works as expected.
+* It is recommended that your IT team allowlists Postman’s domains to ensure Postman data is synced with the cloud and all functionality works as expected.
 By default, WebSocket connections use the same ports as HTTP (80) and HTTPS (443).
-Ensure your network firewall allows WebSocket connections for Postman's services by whitelisting the following domains:
+Ensure your network firewall allows WebSocket connections for Postman's services by allowlisting the following domains:

     * `*.postman.com`
     * `*.getpostman.com`
     * `*.postman.co`
     * `*.pstmn.io`

 * Depending on your [plan](https://www.postman.com/pricing) you may be able to obtain static IP addresses for Postman Monitors.
-Your IT team should whitelist these static IPs for monitoring.
+Your IT team should allowlist these static IPs for monitoring.
 See [Running Postman monitors using static IPs](/docs/monitoring-your-api/using-static-IPs-to-monitor/) for details on how to obtain and configure static IP addresses for monitoring.

 * Update your [team settings](https://go.postman.co/settings/team/general).
-See [Team Settings](/docs/administration/team-settings/) for more info.
+See [Team Settings](/docs/administration/team-settings/) for more information.
 * If your Postman [plan](https://www.postman.com/pricing) includes single-sign-on (SSO) you may need help from your IT team to configure it.
 See [Configuring SSO for a team](/docs/administration/sso/admin-sso/) for instructions on integrating with specific identity providers.

 ### Invite Team Members

-Depending on the size of your team you can send invites to your team now or [Check Your Setup](#check-your-setup) with a few volunteers before you rollout Postman to your entre organization.
+Depending on the size of your team you can send invites to your team now or [Check Your Setup](#check-your-setup) with a few volunteers before you rollout Postman to your entire organization.

 You can add your teammates from your [team dashboard](https://go.postman.co/team) by generating a shareable link or by inviting them through a direct email.
 See [Managing Your Team](/docs/administration/managing-your-team/managing-your-team/) for more detail.